Lawsuit in Chicago is the latest legal fight over Texas moving migrants to U.S. cities

 Late last year, Chicago cracked down on what it called ''rogue buses,'' and passed rules requiring them to drop off during particular hours in a stretch of downtown designated as ''the landing zone.''

-The company's subcontractors have since been the target of more than 90 suits filed by Chicago, with potential fines between $2,000 and $10,000, said Michael Kozlowki, a Chicago attorney representing Wynne.
+The company's subcontractors have since been the target of more than 90 suits filed by Chicago, with potential fines between $2,000 and $10,000, said Michael Kozlowski, a Chicago attorney representing Wynne.

 ''That interferes with their business a great deal, and it's intimidating for these subcontractors who are mostly smaller operators,'' Kozlowski said.